 While pulling your car out of the driveway, you may notice a blemish of oil that was not there before.
 Usually, drivers brush these away as being ‘just a little spot.’
 However, ignoring oil leaks, especially for a more extended period, can lead to catastrophic engine issues.
 Oil reduces friction in the engine system, ensuring all the components work in tandem without causing corrosion.
 One obvious sign that you have delayed an oil change is when it leaks, causing a greasy puddle under your car.
-Special Interest Automobiles explains how to fix oil leaks and why they should be a priority in your car’s maintenance.
+Special Interest Automobile auto mechanics in Cambridge explain how to fix oil leaks and why they should be a priority in your car’s maintenance.

 Oil leak causes and how to fix them

 Usually, oil leaks are associated with worn-out engine gaskets or oil seals.

 Damaged oil gaskets

 Oil gaskets and pans are located at the bottom of the car and are more susceptible to damage due to debris from the roads.
 This wear and tear can lead to an oil leak.

 An oil leak may be caused by an overtightened oil pan gasket or valve cover gasket in your car.
 Sometimes, an oil filter is also incorrectly installed, leading to the leak.
 Thus, when engine oil flows through the system, it can leak due to poorly installed components.

 Leaky rings or valve seals are also a common cause of engine oil leaking out of your car.

 How do I find my oil leak

 Now that you know the various causes of an oil leak, it is essential to inspect your car to find where the leak is coming from and its oil.
 Firstly, place a piece of paper under the leak to catch a few drops of it.
 Engine oil is amber in color, has a thin consistency with a chemical odor.
 However, the older the engine oil, the darker the color can be, which is an unhealthy sign.